Special Educational Needs (SEN) Information Report

 How do we consult parents of children with SEN and involve them in their child’s education?

-children.
-Our SENCO has the National Award for Special Educational Needs Coordination.
-She supports staff with planning and ensures that recommendations from professionals have been implemented.
+Our SENCO supports staff with planning and ensures that recommendations from professionals have been implemented.
 Timetabled staff INSETs have a SEND focus where we make sure that teachers and Teaching assistants have an awareness of the different special educational needs and disabilities of children in our school, that they are able to plan and teach/support lessons which meet the needs of all children and that they understand the social and emotional needs of children with SEND.
 Training may be from an external provider, tailored and delivered ‘in-house’ or from specialist outside agencies such as Educational Psychology or Drumbeat ASD outreach.

 How we will secure specialist expertise?